 Roosters think about mating just about all year round – it’s their job.
-They have to carry on the breed so it is very important that he have as many chicks from his ladies as possible to continue the flock.
+They have to carry on the breed, so he must have as many chicks from his ladies as possible to continue the flock.

 He will become very attentive to the girls, ‘tid-bitting’ them to get them interested in what he has to offer in the way of food.

 Tid-bitting involves finding a special tasty morsel for the chosen hen.
 He will call her over, indicating the special treat by bobbing his head, pecking at the treat, and clucking much like a Mother Hen.
 This behavior may not lead directly to mating at the time, but the hen will remember his attentiveness; he is creating an impression.

 Any other roosters that hang around in the hope of enticing some hens will be chased off, and if necessary, chest-bumping and fighting may ensue.
 Usually, the submissive rooster will back off and run away to fight another day.